Nubi305/legal-search-agent/tools/README.md

 - These tools require the same dependencies as the main legal search agent
 - For advanced LangChain features, you'll need an OpenAI API key in your .env file
 - Results will be stored in the specified output directories for future reference
+- The NYSCEF system (https://iapps.courts.state.ny.us/nyscef/CaseSearch) is especially valuable for New York judgments